jiasong18/Ant-Media-Server-Wiki/Test-Environment.md

 * To prepare Test Server, please look at [here](https://github.com/ant-media/Ant-Media-Server/wiki/Preparation-of-Test-Server).

 # Cluster Setup
-Here we have a cluster structure as SUT which contains one origin and two edge servers.
+Here we have a cluster structure as SUT which contains one origin and N edge servers.
 ```
                                                +--------------------+
                                                |                    |